Create an agent with Copilot Studio

 You can add topics for all of the inputs that you expect a user to enter; but you can’t realistically expect to anticipate every question that will be asked.
 Currently, your agent uses a Conversation boosting topic to generate AI responses from a language model, but this results in generic answers.
 You need to provide a source of knowledge in which the generative AI responses can be grounded to provide more relevant information.

-1. Open a new browser tab and download the expenses policy document file from https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx, saving it locally.
+1. Open a new browser tab and navigate to https://github.com/MicrosoftLearning/mslearn-copilotstudio/raw/main/expenses/Expenses_Policy.docx to download the expenses policy document locally.
 This document contains details of the expenses policy for the fictional Contoso corporation.

-2. Return to the browser tab for Copilot Studio, and close the Test your agent pane to see the page more easily, then select the Knowledge tab to see the knowledge sources defined in your agent (currently there should be none).
+2. Return to the browser tab for Copilot Studio, and close the Test your agent pane, then select the Knowledge tab to see the knowledge sources defined in your agent (currently there should be none).

 Screenshot of the Knowledge page in Copilot Studio.